J-Hoplin/Kubernetes-Virtual-Cluster/Readme.md

 - Memory
   - Least : 16 GB of RAM (Not easy in an 8GB RAM environment)
   - Stable : 32 GB of RAM or upper
-- Python3 v 3.8 upper
+- Python3 : ver 3.8 upper
 ***
 ## Pre-Requisite